 In the event these alternative resources don’t address the circumstances you are experiencing with your pet, please review the surrender your pet to the Prairie Paws Animal Shelter appointment process.
-We do not euthanize for space therefore we can only take in animals when we have open kennels and we continually run at capacity.
-It is very likely your name will need to be added to a wait list.
-Wait times varies for species.
+We do not euthanize for space therefore we can only take in owner surrendered dogs or cats when we have open kennels and available fosters.

 You have a number of choices, and just one of them is surrendering your pet to Prairie Paws Animal Shelter.
 If you have exhausted alternatives to relinquishment, here is how our admissions process works.

 Surrendered Animals are only accepted only by appointment.
 Fill out the owner surrender application and once received we will call you to schedule an appointment to surrender your pet.
 We respect the difficult decision of owners to relinquish their pets, but we will not euthanize to control the number of animals at our facility.
 Therefore, we can only accept the surrender of adoptable owned cats or dogs as our capacity and resources allow.

 Our goal is to find a happy forever home for our shelter animals.
 We can achieve this by knowing more about the animals that come into our care.
 If possible please write a short bio of your pet to turn in at surrender time and bring their medical records.
 Please know you will be surrendering all owner rights.
 Once you’ve surrendered an animal, you cannot obtain information about whether or not he/she was adopted, current owner status, etc. However we make every attempt to post adoption photos and adoption follow ups on our Facebook page.